anatole0000/job-portal-django/README.md

 ## Features

-- Job listings with search functionality.
+- 🔍 Job listing and filtering
+- 👤 User authentication (login/register)
-- Apply for jobs and track application statuses.
+- 📄 Apply for jobs
-- User profile management with the ability to update information and upload a profile picture.
+- 💾 Save jobs
+- 🎯 **Job Matching** - users get matched with relevant jobs based on profile
+- 🤖 **Job Recommendations** - AI-based or logic-based recommendations for jobs

 ## Technologies Used